Friday, 27 March 2026

 150 greatest albums made by women (NPR List)

 If you're a regular reader of this blog, you already know how much I like album lists.
 With today being International Women's Day, I thought it'd be a good moment to share this list: in its Turning the Tables project, NPR assembled critics and musicians to rank the 150 greatest albums made by women.
 The result is a fascinating journey through decades of music, featuring artists from Lauryn Hill and Madonna to Patti Smith and Kate Bush.
 Some of the bands mentioned here (X, Sonic Youth, B52's, Fleetwood Mac) are really equal male/female singer-songwriter partnerships.
 I wouldn't have thought of including them in a list like this, but ultimately it makes sense; for example, Sonic Youth's Kim Gordon has been such a feminist icon in the American underground rock scene that she couldn't be absent from here.
-Her memoir Girl in a Band is already considered essential rock'n'roll reading, and coincidentally it's sitting high on my to-read book pile at the moment.
+Her memoir Girl in a Band is already considered essential rock'n'roll reading, and coincidentally it's sitting on top of my to-read book pile at the moment.
 As usual, if an album has already been reviewed in this blog, there's a link to the relevant post.
 In this case though, I wanted to include a short description for every entry here, explaining why each of them is important.
 However, the list is so long that I ended up cheating a bit and asking AI to help me write it..
 It turned up quite well - after all I must admit that I haven't heard all of these albums; some, especially the R&B and hip hop artists here, are familiar to me by name mostly: I know a little bit of their history, the received wisdom of why they're supposed to be important, but I haven't heard a lot of their work.
 I will use this list as a listening challenge and try to broaden my musical horizons.
 Scroll down to see: how many of these albums have you heard?
 Does the description make you want to listen to any of them?
 If the answer is yes, the purpose of this post is accomplished.

 1. Joni Mitchell — Blue (1971)